Cantalapiedra/msa_conservation_index/README.md

 Input data is a multiple sequence alignment (MSA) in fasta format.

 Output goes to standard out, with 3 tab-delimited columns:
-- Position (column) within the MSA.
+- 1-based position (column) within the MSA.
 - A string with the amino acids found in such position.
 - A conservation index (Ci) computed for such position.